Excellent: 4.9/ 5 ★★★★★ based on 629 reviews

 Can I change currency at the airport?

 At Belfast City Airport, there is a Travelex currency exchange bureau in the main concourse.
 You can pick up pre-ordered travel currency here.
 Alternatively, there are ATMs located around the terminal where you can withdraw currency in either Pounds Sterling or Euros.

 When should I arrive for my flight?

-No-one wants the stress of rushing through the airport, so it’s best to leave yourself plenty of time to catch your flight.
-Most airlines recommend arriving with two hours to make your way through check-in, security and to the gate to catch your flight.
+No one wants the stress of rushing through the airport, so it’s best to leave yourself plenty of time to catch your flight.
+Most airlines recommend arriving within two hours to make your way through check-in, security and to the gate to catch your flight.
 Make sure you allow time to park your car and transfer from your car park too.

 Where can I catch a bus at Belfast City Airport?

 There are a number of bus services running between the airport and local areas.
-The bus stop is conveniently right outside the main terminal building and is clearly signposted from arrivals.
+The bus stop is conveniently right outside the main terminal building and is clearly signposted for arrivals.